thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

-This lesson will introduce you to the fundamental commands of Mac OS X. By the end, you'll be able to describe and utilize commands to manipulate the following concepts.
+This lesson will introduce you to the fundamental commands of macOS.
+By the end, you'll be able to describe and utilize commands to manipulate the following concepts.

 ## Objectives

 - Explain what the command line is and why it's important
 - Manipulate the file system using commands, file system paths, and command flags
 - Differentiate between the command line and graphical user interfaces